 The DustWatch program tracks wind erosion across Australia and produces a range of maps and products for use by governments and land managers and to warn agencies monitoring air quality of incoming dust storms.

-Estimates of ground cover and observations of its change over time provide land managers, policy-makers and scientists with valuable information for addressing a range of environmental management issues.
+Estimates of ground cover and observations of its change over time provide land managers, policy-makers and scientists with valuable information for addressing a range of environment management issues.

 Dr John Leys, Community DustWatch Coordinator, says that by combining weather station information, indicating the wind direction, with the CSIRO ground cover information from the AusCover portal they can look for possible sources indicated by bare ground.
 Dr Leys and his team then connect with their network, sometimes by phone or by email, to find out what is happening in that area.